arn-c0de/InteractiveChecklists/README.md

 - Default UDP port: **5010** (configurable in the app)
 - Run the forwarder script and point it to your device IP and port (see `docs/features/DATAPAD_FEATURE.md`)
 - Ensure your firewall allows UDP traffic on the chosen port
+- Packets are AES-GCM encrypted by default; to disable for debugging use `--no-encrypt`.
+Ensure the pre-shared key matches the Android app (see `docs/technical/AES_GCM_ENCRYPTION.md`).

 See `docs/features/DATAPAD_FEATURE.md` for full usage, configuration, and troubleshooting.